Graph Neural Networks for Causal Inference Under Network Confounding: Theoretical Properties of GNNs

 This is the set of continuous functions of $(\bm{X},\bm{A})$ that are at most as separating as the WL test with $L$ iterations.

-The next result says that $p_t(\cdot)$ and $\mu_t(\cdot)$ can be approximated by $L$-layer GNNs under the shape restriction that they are elements of the WL function class.
-This is a stronger shape restriction than \autoref{ainvar} because, as previously discussed, the set of functions satisfying invariance is the set that can solve the graph isomorphism problem.
-The WL test does not, but by construction, its outputs are invariant, so $\F_\text{WL}(L)$ is a subset of the set of all invariant functions.
+The next result says that a function can be approximated by $L$-layer GNNs under the shape restriction that they are elements of the WL function class.
+This is a stronger shape restriction than invariance because, by construction, the output of the WL test is invariant, so $\F_\text{WL}(L)$ is a subset of the set of all invariant functions.